UsernamePingsisnotavailable/UsernamePingsisnotavailable/README.md

-- 👋 Hi, I’m @UsernamePingsisnotavailable
+- 👋 Hi, I’m not interested in your bullshit
 - 👀 I’m interested in nothing
-- 🌱 I’m currently learning how to takle depression
+- 🌱 I’m currently learning how to make you fuck off
-- 💞️ I’m looking to collaborate on no
+- 💞️ I’m looking to collaborate on...
+NO
-- 📫 How to reach me fuck off
+- 📫 How to reach me; fuck off

 <!---
 UsernamePingsisnotavailable/UsernamePingsisnotavailable is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.